-The Physician Scientist Residency Training Award (PSRTA) is the newest addition to the Urology Care Foundation’s mentored grants portfolio and was made possible thanks to an endowed partnership with Dornier MedTech.
-A program relatively rare in the field of urology but common in other medical and surgical fields, this award supports a three-year research training program embedded within urology residency.
+Established in 2017, the Physician Scientist Residency Training Award (PSRTA) is a program relatively rare in the field of urology but common in other medical and surgical fields.
+This award supports a three-year research training program embedded within urology residency.
 The focus of this program is to prepare young surgeon scientists to become successful research leaders and make impactful discoveries for their patients.

 Learn more about the current Physician Scientist Residency Training Awardee.